paion-data/screwdriver-cd-sdk-python/README.md

 Troubleshooting
 ---------------

-### PyCharm Doesn't Detect Newly Installed screwdriver-python-sdk
+### PyCharm Doesn't Detect Newly Installed screwdriver-cd-sdk-python

 Simply close your project and open it with PyCharm again.
 The re-indexing should make it work